Sanch13/booking-validator/README.md

 # This is a telegram bot.
-This bot send photo into the group if user registered in the group.
+This bot sends photo into the group if user registered in the group.